vordimous/scmusictheropy/content/docs/community/constitution.md

 ## ARTICLE VII-MEETINGS

-\**Section 1.**​ MTASC shall meet in the fall and spring of each year at a time and place determined by the Board of Directors.
+**Section 1.** ​MTASC shall meet in the fall and spring of each year at a time and place determined by the Board of Directors.

 **Section 2.** ​Additional meetings shall be called at the option of the Board of Directors.